 How do you plant a rose bush?
 How do you grow roses?
 Our Rose Plant Guide will get your started—with advice on how to take care of roses and prune roses.
-We also share our recommendations on the best types of roses to grow, specifically easy-to-grow roses for beginners.
+We also share our recommendations on the best types of roses to grow—and tips on controlling pests such as Japanese beetles.

 Rose bushes come in a variety of forms, from climbing roses to miniature rose plants, blooming mainly in early summer and fall.
 One way to group roses into classes is according to their date of introduction: